Markov Chain Model of Entanglement Setup in Noisy Dynamic LEO Satellite Networks: System Model

 \subsubsection{Fidelity Qualified Rate $P_{\text{success}}(d)$}

-To a given distance \(d\), the transmittance~\eqref{eq: perfect point q} and the initial fidelity~\eqref{eq: fidelity eta} are the fixed numbers, so we can determine whether the initial fidelity qualifies by comparing it with the fidelity threshold \(F_{th}\):
+To a given distance \(d\), the transmittance Eq.~\eqref{eq:transmittance} and the initial fidelity Eq.~\eqref{eq: fidelity eta} are the fixed numbers, so we can determine whether the link initial fidelity qualifies by comparing it with the fidelity threshold \(F_{\text{th}}\) as \(P_{\text{success}}(d) = \).
 If \(F_0' \geq F_{th}\), the link initial fidelity qualifies absolutely, so the probability is \(1\), otherwise, the link is not qualified with a lower fidelity than the threshold, the probability is \(0\).

-To further analyze this probability, we need to define a maximum transmission distance \(d_{max}\), which is the distance that makes the fidelity exactly equal to the threshold \(F_0'(d_{max}) = F_{th}\).
+To further analyze this probability, we need to define a maximum transmission distance \(d_{\text{max}}\), which is the distance that makes the fidelity exactly equal to the threshold \(F_0'(d_{\text{max}}) = F_{\text{th}}\).
 Inspired by unit disk graphs (UDG)~\cite{de2025demonstration,nguyen2023quantum,serret2020solving}, due to the farther the distance, the lower the transmittance, the larger impact from the rotation, \(F_0'(d)\) is a monotonically decreasing function.
 Therefore, we can derive the success rate of fidelity qualification with distance as: